confluentinc/vscode-workshop/README.md

 1. In VS Code, open the Command Palette (`Cmd+Shift+P` or `Ctrl+Shift+P`).
 1. Type and select `Confluent: Generate Project`.
-1. Choose a Kafka producer template (e.g., Python).
+1. Choose a Kafka producer template in the language of your preference (e.g., Python).
+1. Enter `Kafka Bootstrap Server`, `Kafka Cluster API Key`, `Kafka Cluster API Secret`, and `Topic Name`, then select `Generate & Save`.
+Schema Registry is optional for this workshop.
+   1. To create an API Key and Secret, navigate to the cluster overview page, API Keys, Add Key, and follow the on screen instruction to create one.
 1. Set your project name and destination folder.
 1. Open the generated folder in VS Code.